-Contingent fees are fees calculated on a predetermined basis relating to the outcome of a transaction or the result of the services performed by the firm.
+291.152 Contingent fees are fees calculated on a predetermined basis relating to the outcome of a transaction or the result of the services performed by the firm.
 For the purposes of this section, fees are not regarded as being contingent if established by a court or other public authority.

-A contingent fee charged directly or indirectly, for example through an intermediary, by a firm in respect of an assurance engagement creates a self-interest threat that is so significant that no safeguards could reduce the threat to an acceptable level.
-Accordingly, a firm shall not enter into any such fee arrangement.

-A contingent fee charged directly or indirectly, for example through an intermediary, by a firm in respect of a non-assurance service provided to an assurance client may also create a self-interest threat.
-If the outcome of the non-assurance service, and therefore, the amount of the fee, is dependent on a future or contemporary judgment related to a matter that is material to the subject matter information of the assurance engagement, no safeguards could reduce the threat to an acceptable level.
-Accordingly, such arrangements shall not be accepted.
+- 291.153 A contingent fee charged directly or indirectly, for example through an intermediary, by a firm in respect of an assurance engagement creates a self-interest threat that is so significant that no safeguards could reduce the threat to an acceptable level.
+Accordingly, a firm shall not enter into any such fee arrangement. - 291.154 A contingent fee charged directly or indirectly, for example through an intermediary, by a firm in respect of a non-assurance service provided to an assurance client may also create a self-interest threat.
+If the outcome of the non-assurance service, and therefore, the amount of the fee, is dependent on a future or contemporary judgment related to a matter that is material to the subject matter information of the assurance engagement, no safeguards

-For other contingent fee arrangements charged by a firm for a non-assurance service to an assurance client, the existence and significance of any threats will depend on factors such as -

-- (a) The range of possible fee amounts; - (b) Whether an appropriate authority determines the outcome of the matter upon which the contingent fee will be determined: - (c) The nature of the service; and - (d) The effect of the event or transaction on the subject matter information.

-The significance of any threats shall be evaluated and safeguards applied when necessary to eliminate the threats or reduce them to an acceptable level.
-Examples of such safeguards include -

-(i) Having a professional accountant review the relevant assurance work or otherwise advise as necessary; and

-(ii) Using professionals who are not members of the assurance team to perform the non-assurance service.
+Cap.
+2, R 1] Accountants(Public Accountants)Rules [2006 Ed. p.
+165 FOURTH SCHEDULE - continued could reduce the threat to an Accordingly, such arrangements shal - 291.155 For other contingent fee arrangement for a non-assurance service to an a existence and significance of any thr factors such as - ssurance clie ent, the (a) The range of possible fee amou ints; (b) Whether an appropriate autho outcome of the matter upon w fee will be determined; • (c) The nature of the service; and (d) The effect of the event or transa matter information. ction on the subject The significance of any threats shall safeguards applied when necessary threats or reduce them to an acceptal of such safeguards include - to elimination ate the (i) Having a professional according relevant assurance work or onecessary; and (ii) Using professionals who are r assurance team to perform service.
+Gifts and Hospitali ty 291.156 Accepting gifts or hospitality from may create self-interest and familiarity a member of the assurance team hospitality unless the value y threats.
+If a a ccepts g firm or gifts or may create self-interest and familiarity threats.

-Gifts and Hospitality

-Accepting gifts or hospitality from an assurance client may create self-interest and familiarity threats.
 If a firm or a member of the assurance team accepts gifts or hospitality, unless the value is trivial and inconsequential, the threats created would be so significant that no safeguards could reduce the threats to an acceptable level.
 Consequently, a firm or a member of the assurance team shall not accept such gifts or hospitality.